Interview Cooperation: THERMOS Corporation

 Mr. Hiramatsu: The high standards of both translation and DTP, proven results across a wide range of industries, and proposals for improving the efficiency of repetitive tasks were the deciding factors.
 We made our decision based on a proposal that was convincing.

-Introduction Effect and Evaluation of Human Science
+Implementation Effects and Evaluation of Human Science Co., Ltd.

 --HS: How was our response until delivery?